 While you're here, don't miss some of the best tacos, enchiladas and guacamole this side of the Río Grande.
 Some restaurants never close, so as you're winding down a night of partying on the River Walk, you can sample a tamale at 2 a.m.
-With so many nearby restaurants, you'll never have to wonder where to eat.

 By CarSeveral of the country's more important transcontinental highways crisscross San Antonio.